uofs-simlab/ebacoli/README.md

 The solution to this problem is adapted from BACOLI.

 BACOLI is a method of lines algorithm which uses B-spline collocation to discretize the spatial domain \[a,b\].
 BACOLI uses a secondary interpolant of one degree higher or lower to estimate the error of the current solution, and refine either the spatial or temporal grid (or both) accordingly.
+More detailed description of the algorithm can be found in [1].

 The output is a vector of B-spline coefficients which can be used to calculate the approximate solution u(t,x) and its spatial derivatives at (tout,x) where a &lt;= x &lt;= b and t0 &lt; tout.